aaw/sat/README.md

     git clone git@github.com:aaw/sat.git

 cd into the top level of the clone (`cd sat`) and run `make` to make sure everything builds.
-This should build four binaries and put them in the bin/ subdirectory:
+This should build five binaries and put them in the bin/ subdirectory:

    * bin/btwl (Algorithm B)
    * bin/dpll (Algorithm D)